jasonrundell/arcline/webapp/README.md

 - Verify Supabase tables exist and have data
 - Ensure RLS policies allow SELECT operations
 - Check network tab for failed API requests

+### Sentry Not Reporting Errors

+- Verify `VITE_SENTRY_DSN` is set in your `.env` file
+- Check browser console for Sentry initialization warnings
+- In development, Sentry is disabled by default unless `VITE_SENTRY_ENABLE_IN_DEV=true`
+- Verify your Sentry project is active and receiving data

 ## Contributing